At some point, you will have to store your electric scooter.

 How to store your electric scooter during the winter

-In general, most of us do not ride our scooters in the winter, and most of us are concerned with storing the scooter during the winter or rainy months, so let’s address that next.
+In general, most of us do not ride our scooters in the winter, and most of us are concerned with storing the scooter during the winter or rainy months.

 If you can find a place big enough for your scooter but it’s constantly below 0 C, and you can’t keep the scooter anywhere else, consider removing the battery and storing it separately.